ks961/-d3vtool-hooks/README.md

 ---

-Here is the updated README.md with the revised example usage for the `useForm` hook:

----

 ### `useForm`

 `useForm` is a custom React hook for managing form state, handling validation, and submitting forms with asynchronous logic.
 It provides an efficient way to bind form inputs to a schema, track validation errors, and perform custom submission actions.
 A notable feature is that it minimizes unnecessary re-renders: the component will only re-render when a validation error occurs, not when the input changes, improving performance.